Tag: nicotine

 Nicotine replacement medications release approximately 70% of the nicotine they contain.
 For example, a patch containing 21 mg of nicotine releases approximately 15 mg of nicotine.

-Use this factor (x0.7) to calculate the optimal dose of your nicotine medication.
+Use this factor (x 0.7) to calculate the optimal dose of your nicotine medication.
 For example, if you scored 12 points on our questionnaire, you need 17 mg of nicotine per day, and a 21 mg patch plus two 2 mg gums should provide you with the necessary dose.

 Dosage for nicotine pouches

-Use the same rule (x0.7) as for nicotine medications.
+Use the same rule (x 0.7) as for nicotine medications.

 Dosage for e-cigarettes